If someone throws in the towel, that means they give up or surrender. In other words, they quit.

 “Teetotal Smith, our great Mayor, goes about looking much depressed since the poll, and is, I suspect, half inclined to throw in the towel.”

-- I am gonna give up on this for now, I will try again in a few weeks.
+- I am gonna give up on this for now, but I will try again in a few weeks.

 Tip: What is Know Your Phrase about?
 This site has the meaning of common sayings and phrases, plus you can learn about their origin too.
 Well, for some of them, anyway.
 You see, sometimes a saying’s origin is unclear.
 In other words, it’s not always known where or how a phrase originated.
 If that happens, there should still be a quote on the page.
 These quotes are generally the oldest I can find and they can give an idea on how old the saying is.